Vespasian built the Roman Colosseum so people would like him

-When Vespasian became the new Roman Emperor in 69 AD, he wanted everyone to know that he cared about the people and was going to take care of them and not live luxuriously as Nero had.
-He tore down a lot of Nero’s Golden House and made the land into a public park.
+Vespasian tore down a lot of Nero’s Golden House and made the land into a public park.
 That did make Vespasian pretty popular!

 The Colosseum was a place where a lot of people could sit and watch entertainment.
 The entertainment was mostly people killing animals, or people killing each other.
 As far as we know, this wasn’t where the Roman government killed Christians – that was further out of town, where St. Peter’s Cathedral and the Vatican are now.

 Bibliography and further reading about the Roman Colosseum: